 TGah Editor: Insert the following paragraph and Figure 8-50a at the end of the subclause 8.3.1.20 (5444):

-For an S1G STA, the same NDP Announcement frame is used for sounding exchange, with "VHT" replaced by "S1G" across the whole subclause 8.3.1.20 (VHT NDP Announcement frame format), and the format of the STA Info field is shown in Figure 8-50a (STA Info field when used in S1G band), but with the following exception:
+When an S1G STA transmits the NDP Announcement frame, the format of the STA Info field is shown in Figure 8-50a (STA Info field when used in S1G band), but with the following exception:

 —In Table 8-33 (STA Info subfields), Nc index field does not indicate a value that is more than 4.
 The "AID 12" field is changed to "AID 13" with the following description: Contains the 13 least significant bits of the AID of a STA expected to process the following S1G NDP and prepare the sounding feedback.
 Equal to 0 if the STA is an AP or is in an IBSS.